tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Type: bdqffdq:ResponseStatus
 - Preferred Label: RUN_HAS_RESULT
 - Definition: A bdqffdq:ResponseStatus used to indicate that that a result was correctly generated.
 - Comments: Applies to bdqffdq:Validations, bdqffdq:Issues and bdqfdfq:Measures, but not bdqffdq:Amendments.
-For a Validations or an Issues, the value will be found as a bdqffdq:ResponseResult object by following bdqffdq:hasResponseResult.
-For a Measure, the value could be either in the data property bdqffdq:hasResponseResultValue or could be a ResponseResult object.
+For a bdqffdq:Validation or a bdqffdq:Issue, the value will be found as a bdqffdq:ResponseResult object by following bdqffdq:hasResponseResult.
+For a bdqffdq:Measure, the value could be either in the data property bdqffdq:hasResponseResultValue or could be a ResponseResult object.

 ********************